thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 }
 ```

-The first thing we can see here is the creation of a context.
-A Thymeleaf
+The first thing we see is the creation of a *context*.
+A Thymeleaf context is an
-*context* is an object implementing the `org.thymeleaf.context.IContext` interface.
+object implementing the `org.thymeleaf.context.IContext` interface.
+Contexts
-Contexts should contain all the data required for an execution of the Template
+should contain all the data required for an execution of the template engine in
-Engine in a variables map, and also reference the Locale that must be used for
+a variables map, and also reference the locale that must be used for
 externalized messages.

 ```java